MEET THE SPEAKERS

 As an active working Attorney at Law, Mercy Roberg acts as Director of the Office of Professional Education at Stetson University College of Law.
 Her previous work includes running her own law practice and multiple roles with the Stetson University College of Law including Manager of its Office of Professional Education and Coordinator & Fellow for the Center for Excellence in Higher Education Law & Policy.
 Mercy served in Gabon, Africa in the PeaceCorps as an environmental educator.

 Mercy holds a Juris Doctorate degree from the Stetson University College of Law, alongside a Master's degree in Education with a specialization in ESOL, and a Bachelor's in Elementary Education from the University of Florida.
 Mercy is licensed to practice law in the State of Florida.
 In addition, she holds a Director's Credential with the Florida Department of Children and Families.
-Her research focusses on the legal intersection of higher education and K-12 on topics ranging from students with disabilities, Title IX and minors, guns on campus, and team-based learning in P-20 systems.
+Her research focuses on the legal intersection of higher education and K-12 on topics ranging from students with disabilities, Title IX and minors, guns on campus, and team-based learning in P-20 systems.
 The title of her presentation is "IDEA – Federal Level Guidance and Policy Update."

 Kimberley Spire-Oh is an attorney in private practice.
 Ms. Spire-Oh received a JD from Hofstra School of Law and a BS in Industrial and Labor Relations from Cornell University.
 Her practice focuses on special education law and advocacy and disability law representing clients throughout Florida.
 She also is a frequent speaker on special education issues for many local, state, and national conferences.
 Prior to starting her law practice, Ms. Spire-Oh was the legal editor for LRP Publications' reporters, bulletins and treatises involving disability law.
 She has also worked as a mediator, as a Congressional caseworker, as donor relations officer for the Harvard School of Public Health, and as a grant writer and consultant for numerous nonprofit organizations.